Planning permission and permitted development rights

 Do I need planning permission?

-In some cases you will not need planning permission, but you should not automatically assume that you will not.
-The difficultly is that there is no straightforward answer as to whether you need planning permission or not.
+In some cases, you will not need planning permission, but you should not automatically assume that you will not.
+The difficulty is that there is no straightforward answer as to whether you need planning permission or not.
 You need to get advice from a builder, and probably specialist legal advice as well.
-The problem is that every building will have its own special conditions, depending upon the area in which it is located, and so it is impossible to give ‘one size fits all’ advice to a householder, or owner of a commercial property.
-However, in this short guide we will tell you some of the basics that you need to know about planning permission and permitted development rights.
+The problem is that every building will have its own special conditions, depending upon the area in which it is located, and so it is impossible to give ‘one size fits all’ advice to a householder or owner of a commercial property.
+However, in this short guide, we will tell you some of the basics that you need to know about planning permission and permitted development rights.

 Who do I go to for planning permission?